 | JPEG | Larger | Good | No | Legacy support |

-Modern web performance is the discipline of prioritizing user-perceived speed:
+Modern web performance is the discipline of prioritising user-perceived speed:

 FAQ